-Estimators are a bit trickier.
-We save the class name of the estimator model, UID, constructor arguments and Spark param values provided during training.
-Using the class name and the constructor arguments we then able to reconctruct the instance of the estimator model and set the Spark param values.
+For workflow stages we save their class name, UID, constructor arguments and Spark param values provided during training.
+Using the class name and the constructor arguments we then able to reconstruct the instance of the stage and set the Spark param values.